 What’s the point of changing this “admin” username?
 I know you’re curious.
 Here’s why.
 First, hackers will attempt to hack into your blog using this username.
 Secondly, due to the fact that they already know your username, they can now focus solely on hacking your password.

-If it happens to be you are still using admin as your username, no need to panic.
+If it happens that you are still using admin as your username, no need to panic.
 It’s still possible to change it right now.

 Follow the steps below:

 1. Login to your WordPress dashboard and hover over to Users >> Add New to create a new user account.

 2. Create a new username that is almost impossible for other people to guess.

 3. Fill out all the remaining details.
 Reminder: Make sure to use a different email address.
 Then select Administrator from the Role drop-down menu.

 4. Once done, click the “Add New User” button and you will see the new user account you just created.

 5. Next, hover over to “Howdy, Admin” at the top right and log out from your dashboard.